TheThirdOne/llvm-tutorial-gitbook/userdefined.md

 User-defined Operations
 =======================

-#6.1 Chapter 6 Introduction
 Welcome to Chapter 6 of the “Implementing a language with LLVM” tutorial.
 At this point in our tutorial, we now have a fully functional language that is fairly minimal, but also useful.
 There is still one big problem with it, however.
 Our language doesn’t have many useful operators (like division, logical negation, or even any comparisons besides less-than).

 This chapter of the tutorial takes a wild digression into adding user-defined operators to the simple and beautiful Kaleidoscope language.
 This digression now gives us a simple and ugly language in some ways, but also a powerful one at the same time.
 One of the great things about creating your own language is that you get to decide what is good or bad.
 In this tutorial we’ll assume that it is okay to use this as a way to show some interesting parsing techniques.

 At the end of this tutorial, we’ll run through an example Kaleidoscope application that renders the Mandelbrot set.
 This gives an example of what you can build with Kaleidoscope and its feature set.

-#6.2 User-defined Operators: the Idea
+#6.1 User-defined Operators: the Idea
 The “operator overloading” that we will add to Kaleidoscope is more general than languages like C++.
 In C++, you are only allowed to redefine existing operators: you can’t programatically change the grammar, introduce new operators, change precedence levels, etc. In this chapter, we will add this capability to Kaleidoscope, which will let the user round out the set of operators that are supported.

 The point of going into user-defined operators in a tutorial like this is to show the power and flexibility of using a hand-written parser.
 Thus far, the parser we have been implementing uses recursive descent for most parts of the grammar and operator precedence parsing for the expressions.
 See Chapter 2 for details.
 Without using operator precedence parsing, it would be very difficult to allow the programmer to introduce new operators into the grammar: the grammar is dynamically extensible as the JIT runs.